XZ-YAN/CIS-Dataset/README.md

 # CIS-Dataset
 ## Introduction
-The Construction Instance Segmentation (CIS) Dataset contains 50k images with more than 100k annotated instances.
+The Construction Instance Segmentation (CIS) dataset contains 50k images with more than 100k annotated instances.

 ## Construction Object Categories
 * 2 types of workers: workers wearing & not wearing safety helmets.